Do you feel overwhelmed by how much there is to do around the house? Enlist your children with our list of 12 Chores for Kids They Can Do Themselves!

 12 Chores For Kids They Can Do Themselves

 Do you feel like you are the only one that ever cleans and picks up around your house?

 There are days where I feel like from the moment I wake up to the moment I go to bed I am running around the house like a crazy person doing laundry, making beds, scrubbing toilets, sweeping the floors, along with about 100 other tasks.

 I have always struggled with finding the balance between my kids helping around the house and my kids having fun.
-Between going to school all day, homework, and extracurricular activities
+Between going to school all day, homework, and extracurricular activities.

-I have always felt like their was very little time for kids to be kids so I have done 99.9% of the housework, until one day when I DISCOVERED there are many things kids can do that just take a FEW MINUTES HERE AND A FEW MINUTES THERE to really help out around the house!
+I have always felt like there was very little time for kids to be kids so I have done 99.9% of the housework, until one day when I DISCOVERED there are many things kids can do chores that just take a FEW MINUTES HERE AND A FEW MINUTES THERE to really help out around the house!

 Are you like me and do too much for your kids?